develop

 Pypi Build

-For a new build change version in and setup.py files to the new version and run pypi build:
+For a new build change version in and pyproject.toml files to the new version and run pypi build:

 Upload to the test server and test